tim0git/terraform-aws-gameday-template/README.md

 You may want to create an RDS proxy.

 This is a proxy that sits in front of your database and handles the connections.
 RDS Proxy is a great way to scale your database.
 It can also help with failover in your multi AZ deployment.
+For example you won't have to update the application with a new database url.

 There is a 12-minute video here: https://www.youtube.com/watch?v=ULRnn6tIYu8

 And it's easy to set up in the console.
-Doce are here: https://docs.amazonaws.cn/en_us/AmazonRDS/latest/UserGuide/rds-proxy-setup.html
+Docs are here: https://docs.amazonaws.cn/en_us/AmazonRDS/latest/UserGuide/rds-proxy-setup.html

 ### Take a break, you've earned it ☕️.

+We haven't added any lambda or api gateway modules to this template.
+For many of you this stuff is what you do every day therefore, you don't need help from us.
+If you want to use these services and are unfamiliar with them, please shout out on teams and we will mob it together.

 Once you have your infra up and running, get a brew and have a look at all the other services AWS has to offer.